Understanding the Health Effects of Gluten: Insights from a New Zealand Study

 When to Eat Gluten Free

 Have you been to the doctor and been diagnosed with celiac disease, gluten intolerance or wheat allergy?
 Then you should definitely eliminate gluten from your diet.
 In this case, gluten seriously damages your intestinal mucosa, which can lead to severe inflammation and deficiency symptoms.
 If you suspect you have any of these conditions, discuss it with your doctor.
-You can read about the symptoms that can occur here.
+You can read regarding the symptoms that can occur here.

-More articles about diets
+More articles regarding diets

 Gluten-free foods Potatoes Millet Rice Quinoa Flour made from rapeseed, legumes or nuts Meat and fish without breading Tofu (instead of seitan)